Psychiatric Times

-Psychiatric Times is a medical trade publication written for an audience involved in the profession of psychiatry.
+Psychiatric Times is a peer-reviewed medical trade publication written for an audience involved in the profession of psychiatry.
 It is published monthly by MJH Associates and is distributed to about 50,000 psychiatrists monthly.
 The download of the journal is free of charge.

 History

 The periodical was first published in January 1985 as a 16-page bimonthly publication.
 It was founded by psychiatrist John L. Schwartz and originally edited by Ronald Pies.
-The current editor-in-chief is Ronald W. Pies.
+The current editor-in-chief is John J. Miller.